MySmile/sfchat/docs/source/Task queue.rst

 Chat termination
 ================

-Remove all information about chat if it was created 1 day ago.
+Chat termination means removing undelivered messages and chat identifiers if it was created more then 1 day ago.
-Workflow of chat termination has 2 phases:
+Chat termination has 2 phases workflow:

 #.
-Remove all chats with status "closed"
+Removing all chats with status "closed"
 #.
-Set status "closed" and registered for them auto close message if chats are over lifetime limit
+Setting status "closed" and registered for them auto close message if chats are over lifetime limit

-So the first run of task removes all undelivered messages.
-It helps clear chat history in FrontEnd.
+The first task run removes all undelivered messages.
+It helps clear chat history in front-end.
 The second run removes information about over lifetime chats.